Summer drought takes further toll on EU maize harvest

 Romania's 2015 maize harvest fell 26 percent to 8.9 million tonnes at a meager yield of 3.5 tonnes per hectare.

-In Hungary, the maize crop is expected to rise to 7.99 million tonnes this year from 6.6 million tonnes harvest in 2015, official estimates showed on Monday.
+In Hungary, the third EU producer after France and Romania, the maize crop is expected to rise to 7.99 million tonnes this year from 6.6 million tonnes harvest in 2015, official estimates showed on Monday.

-(Reporting by Sybille de La Hamaide and Valerie Parent in Paris, Gergely Szakacs in Bucharest and Radu Marinas in Budapest; editing by David Clarke)
+Poland, also a large EU maize grower, has experienced dry weather in recent weeks but is set to rebound from a particularly poor 2015 harvest, analysts said.

-DUBAI Aluminium Bahrain (Alba) said on Thursday it had received financial commitments worth $1.5 billion from banks to finance its line 6 expansion project.
+"Following last year’s poor crop, we may actually harvest a good one this year," analyst Wojtek Sabaranski of Sparks Polska said, pegging the harvest at about 4 million tonnes, up 30 percent.

-CANNON BALL, N.D./WASHINGTON A Native American tribe's efforts to halt construction of a crude oil pipeline in North Dakota have swelled into a movement, drawing international attention and the support of movie stars and social media, and making a major oil company blink.
+Reporting by Sybille de La Hamaide and Valerie Parent in Paris, Gergely Szakacs in Bucharest and Radu Marinas in Budapest; editing by David Clarke